apparentlymart/ttl-cpu/design.rst

   and the clock signal and T bus outputs are connected to the selected register.

-* Something is always asserting on the address bus, but it can be effectively disconnected by disabling either the L or R bus and selecting that bus.
+* Something is always connected to the address bus.

 * The ALU is implicitly activated when the MSB of the opcode in the instruction register is 1 AND the L and R buses are active.